toolstack/Folio/README.md

 The recommended way of installing Folio is through [Flatpak](https://flatpak.org)

 Coming soon!
+(Submitted to flathub on March 1, 2024 for review)

-In the mean time, head over to the [GitHub Actions](https://github.com/toolstack/Folio/actions) page, select the latest release, and download the Artifacts package called `Folio-x86-64`.
-Once downloaded, unzip it, and use `flatpak install Folio.flatpak` to install Folio on your computer.
+In the mean time, head over to the current [GitHub Releases](https://github.com/toolstack/Folio/releases) page, select the latest release, and download the asset called `Folio-YY.##.flatpak`.
+Once downloaded, use `flatpak install Folio-YY.##.flatpak` to install Folio on your computer.

 You can use the same process to update to a newer release as well.